Tax Form Calculator

 Using These Salary Examples

 Broad exemptions available in West Virginia influence how taxable income is calculated and can improve overall take-home pay.
-Because West Virginia has no state income tax, shifts in take-home pay across different salaries are mostly driven by federal tax bands and FICA.
+Relative to the national average, West Virginia has competitive net-income outcomes at many salary levels.
 These examples help compare salary points, identify how brackets change with income and evaluate expected take-home pay.
 For personalised calculations—including filing status, dependants or multiple incomes— use the main West Virginia Tax Calculator.

 Frequently Asked Questions